 Timeline of alleged gatherings across government during Covid restrictions

-Boris Johnson is facing intense scrutiny over latest reports of a party in the No 10 rose garden on 20 May, 2020
+Boris Johnson facing intense scrutiny over latest reports of No 10 parties during lockdown

-After a leaked email showed over 100 No 10 staff were invited to “bring your own booze” event in the Downing Street garden on 20 May 2020, including the prime minister and his wife, Carrie, MPs within his own party have also called on Mr Johnson to resign.
+After a leaked email showed over 100 No 10 staff were invited to “bring your own booze” event in the Downing Street garden on 20 May 2020, including the prime minister and his wife, Carrie Johnson, MPs within his own party have also called on Mr Johnson to resign.

 Here The Independent looks at all the allegations of gatherings across No 10, government and at the Conservative Party headquarters.